Car dashboard lights explained: what shouldn’t be ignored?

 Headlights control problems light

-Headlight movement problems may occur if dust is being caught in between the moving parts.
-It may also be a mechanical or electrical damage – make sure to take your car to a dealership or workshop for inspection.
+Headlight movement problems may occur if dust is caught between the moving parts.
+It may also be mechanical or electrical damage.
+Make sure to take your car to a dealership or workshop for inspection.

 Rain sensor problems light